gdenicola/gdenicola.github.io/_pages/cv.md

 __Productivity and merit scholarship - 2013, 2014, 2015__<br/>
 Scholarship awarded on the basis of academic merit and productivity by the University of Florence.

+__Member - LMU Mentoring Program 2023__<br/>
+The mentoring program supports excellent young scientists (doctoral students and postdocs) on their way to an academic career.
+The program's funding allows me to present at international conferences and visit collaborators overseas.